YvonneReinhold/profile-page/README.md

     - change to directory [backend](backend/)
     - execute `./gradlew build`
 1. The executable jar file can be found in [build/libs](backend/build/libs).
-1. You can run the executable jar with `java -jar backend-0.0.1-SNAPSHOT.jar`.
+1. You can run the executable jar with `java -jar profile-page.jar`.
 1. Open [http://localhost:8080/](http://localhost:8080/) in a web browser to access the application.